LukePrior/blog/_posts/2022-05-18-sondehub-chart.md

 <h3>Donut Chart</h3>

-To render a chart a canvas element needs to be added to the website</p>
+To render a chart a canvas element needs to be added to the website

 ```html
 <canvas id="myChart" width="400" height="400"></canvas>
 ```

-The graph requires a data object which contains the dataset and formatting options for the graph.</p>
+The graph requires a data object which contains the dataset and formatting options for the graph.

 ```javascript
 const data = {